 I then paused my work in fintech to join Telmetrix, a healthcare startup, to lead design for a SaaS platform focused on improving physical therapy engagement through motion tracking.
 In this role, I led a strategic shift in product direction after uncovering critical adoption risks in an early version of the product.
 I designed an integrated ecosystem that combined a patient-facing mobile experience with clinic-facing workflow tools.
 My work helped secure a clinic pilot where the platform achieved a 42% increase in exercise engagement, a 55% reduction in appointment cancellations, and saved clinicians 7 hours per week, creating capacity for 6 additional appointments without added staff.

 After several years designing products from the ground up across a range of startups, I had satisfied that drive and felt ready to return to the kind of high-stakes, enterprise-scale systems I’d always been drawn to.
 That led me to RSM, where I’m now a Senior Product Design Manager embedded in the Royal Bank of Canada’s capital markets technology group, one of the largest and most complex in banking.
-In this player-coach role, I lead the program-wide design of a Securitization Finance Platform spanning five agile teams, each with over 20 members.
+In this player-coach role, I lead the program-wide design of a Securitization Finance Platform spanning five teams, each with over 20 members.
 The design automates forecasting workflows for hundreds of associates, reducing forecast-building time by 60% and saving 1,500 employee hours monthly, enabling a $200M annual revenue growth target defined by the business.